kelaberetiv/aiap-field-guide/01_a_month_of_ml_part_1/week-1.md

 ### Your Mission

 1. Set up a Conda Environment. \(You will need to read the Anaconda Docs and Conda Cheat Sheets and understand what a `conda` environment is, and how it's different from `pip`\)
-2. Clone the Cookie Cutter Data Science project and read [http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424A] "Quick Guide to Organizing Computational Biology Projects").
+2. Clone the Cookie Cutter Data Science project and read *Quick Guide to Organizing Computational Biology Projects*(http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424A)
 3. You should now have a local environment for Reproducible Data Science.
 From within that `conda env`, create a Jupyter Notebook that reads in a data file, then cleans, visualises and applies an algorithm to the data.
 Construct a narrative and message around your analysis.

 **Hint: Best practice examples can be found in the books in the resources.
 It's a good idea to curate a your own personal set of examples of how to wrangle data into a coherent analysis with a message behind it.**